This Paleo stuffing is so good you’ll want to make it for more than just Thanksgiving!

 How to make this Paleo stuffing recipe

-While it’s browning, peel and dice the onion and sweet potatoes and dice the celery.
+Step 4: While the sausage is browning, peel and dice the onion and sweet potatoes and dice the celery.

-Bake for 40-45 minutes, or until the top is nicely browned.
+Step 8: Pour the mixture into an ungreased 8×8″ / 2-quart baking dish and gently pat down so the top is evenly flat.
+Bake for 40-45 minutes, until baked through and the top has browned.
 Let rest for 10 minutes, then dig in!

 You can double this recipe.
 Use a 9×13″ pan and check at 40 minutes but know it might need another 5-15 minutes to fully bake and brown properly.